ayushverma07/3-Tier-Devops-Project-terraform/RBAC/rbac.md

      - **Deployments** and **ReplicaSets** under the `apps` API group.

 3. **RoleBinding**:
-   - Binds the `jenkins` Role to the ServiceAccount in the `webapps` namespace.
+   - Binds the `jenkins` Role to the ServiceAccount in the `dev` namespace.

 4. **ClusterRole**:
    - Grants access to cluster-wide resources: